 |Stacey Isom Campbell’s plays include Buffalo Creek, When Mountains Move, The Loophole, Laundry at the Coin & Spin, Memory of Ice, On the 8’s, Smokin’ Devils, and others.
 Her work has been seen at The Collective: NY, the Great Plains Theatre Conference, the Barter Theatre, Pittsburgh New Works Festival, L.A.
 First Stage, EstroGenius Xtended, Red Clay Theatre, and others.
 She is a Fellow of The Hambidge Center, the Virginia Center for the Creative Arts, and the Helene Wurlitzer Foundation of New Mexico.
 Currently, she is an Associate Professor of Creative Writing at Lee University.

 Vice President, Women’s Services for Atlanta Mission

 |Atlanta Mission and Women’s Services

 |Vanessa has a Master of Education in Counseling and has spent the past twenty years in corporate America with companies such as Cox Communications in the areas of training and development, leadership development, and organizational development.
-Her experience and education along with her passion for missions, ministkry, and desire to serve have perfectly prepared Vanessa to serve at Atlanta Mission.
-She is a 1985 graduate of Lee.
+Her experience and education along with her passion for missions, ministry, and desire to serve have perfectly prepared Vanessa to serve at Atlanta Mission.
+Vanessa is a 1985 graduate of Lee.